ihaveamac/srcds-nix/README.md

 # srcds-nix

 > [!WARNING]
-> WORK IN PROGRESS - Probably not functional, definitely not stable
+> WORK IN PROGRESS - Probably not functional, definitely not stable.
+If you use this then you should recognize that options could change in totally breaking ways up until I decide that it's stable.

 Manage and run Source Dedicated Server games on NixOS.